wesleyc1031/Health-Tracker/README.md

 # How this project could be better

-Implementing a way for a user to check their previous health information and displaying that information once they finished adding their new health information.
-Fixing the design of the website to make the text more readable and look nicer.
+* Implementing a way for a user to check their previous health information
+* Displaying that information once they finished adding their new health information
+* Fixing the design of the website to make the text more readable
+* Centering the text to make it look nicer

 # Source code used to help develop this project